 The timing of our sales, revenue, and cash flows is difficult to predict because of the length and unpredictability of our sales cycle.
 The sales cycle for our solutions from initial contact to launch varies widely by potential customer.
 Some of our potential customers, especially in the case of our prospective strategic and enterprise customers, undertake a significant and prolonged evaluation process, including to determine whether our solutions meet the specific needs of their group health plan, employee benefits programs, corporate budgets, and other goals, which frequently involves evaluation of not only our solutions but also an evaluation of other available solutions.
 Such evaluations have in the past resulted in extended sales cycles that, due to changes in corporate objectives, leadership involved in the selection process, and other factors, may result in delayed or suspended decision-making in awarding the sale.
-In addition, our sales cycle may become more lengthy and difficult as a result of macroeconomic factors, including the travel restrictions and business interruptions caused by the ongoing COVID-19 pandemic, or if prospective customers slow down their decision-making about purchases due to the economic effects of COVID-19, heightened inflation, recent and potential future bank failures, and geopolitical tension.
+In addition, our sales cycle may become more lengthy and difficult as a result of macroeconomic factors including the COVID-19 pandemic, rising inflation, and geopolitical risk.
 During the sales cycle, we expend significant time and money on sales and marketing activities, which lowers our operating margins, particularly if no sale occurs.
 For example, there may be unexpected delays in a potential customer's internal procurement processes, which involve intensive financial, operational, and security reviews, and for which our solutions represent a significant purchase.
 In addition, the significance and timing of our offering enhancements, and the introduction of new products by our competitors, may also affect our potential customers' purchases.
 For all of these reasons, it is difficult to predict whether a sale will be completed, the particular period in which a sale will be completed, or the period in which revenue from a sale will be recognized.